Home > Manage Payment & Claims > Your property risk profile

 As we use address-based risk pricing, the price of insurance for every property could be different, even if they are next door to each other.

-Our modelling considers factors like the elevation, slope and material of the land as well as how close your address is to streams, rivers and other waterways.
-We combine this with information about the building, number of stories, how it is constructed and the building materials.
-Assessing properties with this level of detail means flood damage risk, and the price of insurance, will vary from one address to another, even for units in the same block.
-Flood damage risk, and the price of insurance, will vary from one address to another, even for units in the same block.
-Flood damage risk and the price of insurance will vary from one address to another, even for units in the same block.
+Our modelling considers factors like the elevation, slope, and material of the land, as well as how close your address is to streams, rivers, and other waterways.
+We combine this with information about the building, the number of stories, how it is constructed, and the building materials.

 How is this different to what you’ve done before?

-Tower has made the decision to take a different approach for flood and earthquake risk pricing because we believe it's the fairest way to distribute claims costs.
-Instead of averaging the total risk of flooding and earthquakes amongst all our customers across New Zealand, we now have the data to understand the risk of rainfall and river related flooding and earthquakes for each individual address.
-In fact, we’ve been calculating earthquake-related risk this way since 2018.
-This change means that the insurance premiums our customers pay more accurately reflects the cost of providing cover for individual properties.
+Tower has made the decision to take a different approach to flood and earthquake risk pricing because we believe it's the fairest way to distribute claim costs.
+Instead of averaging the total risk of flooding and earthquakes amongst all our customers across New Zealand, we now have the data to understand the risk of rainfall and river-related flooding, and earthquakes for each individual address.

 Why have you decided to share this information?

-We think it’s important to educate our customers, communities and other stakeholders about the risk of river and rainfall related flooding in New Zealand.
+We think it's important to educate our customers, communities, and other stakeholders about the risk of river and rainfall-related flooding in New Zealand.
 We hope it will encourage people to take action to mitigate and reduce the impacts of weather events like floods and storms.

 How do you decide whether my address has a higher risk of floods?